-= Project not undertaken as planned for this year

-Maintenance only in identified year =

-All field work for this project is complete.
-No further field work is planned. =
+Program to be undertaken/initiated in identified year Program completed for the year Project not undertaken as planned for this year Maintenance only in identified year All field work for this project is complete.
+No further field work is planned.

-√F = Project is under way u/w

-Del = Project is delayed for the year
+Project is under way Project is delayed for the year u/w